Explorations & Thoughts

 Nov 2025

-Instant TTS on the edge
+Instant TTS on the Edge

 By building a custom, native C++ inference runtime for Kokoro TTS, it is now possible to achieve high-quality audio generation entirely on-device and on the CPU.
-This optimized implementation delivers a Real-Time Factor (RTF) of 0.2—generating speech roughly five times faster than real-time—and provides up to a 10x reduction in cold-start times and a 3x reduction in memory usage compared to standard inference frameworks.
+This optimized implementation delivers a Real-Time Factor (RTF) of 0.2 — generating speech roughly five times faster than real-time — and provides up to a 10x reduction in cold-start times and a 3x reduction in memory usage compared to standard inference frameworks.

 Nov 2025